 Google parent Alphabet's profit soars on strong ad sales

-Google parent Alphabet Inc posted a 29 percent rise in quarterly profit, driven by a surge in advertising on mobiles and its popular YouTube video service.
+Google parent Alphabet Inc posted a 29 percent rise in quarterly profit, driven by a surge in advertising on mobile and its popular YouTube video service.

-Shares of the company rose 2.8 percent to US$916.8 after the bell on Thursday.
+Shares of the company rose 2.8 percent to US$916.80 after the bell on Thursday.

+Analysts marvelled at the company's ability to continue to post sizeable year-over-year gains from such a large base.

+“For a company of Google’s size to post the growth that it has is just a testament to the quality and usefulness of the products they make," said Colin Gillis, an analyst with BGC Partners.
+“They are the dominant force in digital advertising."

-Google's ad revenue, which accounts for a lion's share of its business, rose 18.8 percent to US$21.41 billion in the first quarter.
+Google's ad revenue, which accounts for the lion's share of its business, rose 18.8 percent to US$21.41 billion in the first quarter.

-The company is locked in a battle with social media giant Facebook Inc in the fast-growing mobile advertising market.
+The company is locked in a battle with social media company Facebook Inc in the fast-growing mobile advertising market.

 Google is expected to command a 61.6 percent share of the search ad market worldwide in 2017, up from 60.6 percent in 2016, according to research firm eMarketer.